-If an error pin is configured using MODEB (Table 35), an internal error (see status register, ACC_STAT configuration and error bit configuration with CFGEW) is signaled by pulling the NER pin (PB3) against VND.
+If an error pin is configured using MODEB (Table 35), an internal error (see status register, ACC_STAT configuration and error bit configuration with CFGEW) is signaled by the NER pin (PB3).
 In that case pin PB3 is a open-collector output.
-With devices featuring open-drain alarm outputs a wired-or bus logic can be installed.
 The minimum message time for I/O pin NER can be set by EMTD.